-- the important measure for the market value is the surplus in welfare of additional CZC, not the absolute values of welfare. - only the implicit allocation of CZC (flow-based or ATC-based) is relevant for the calculation; any explicit allocation of CZC which may take place e.g. monthly or yearly only affects and determines the upper limit of CZC that may be used in the economic efficiency methodology.
+- the important measure for the market value is the surplus in welfare of additional CZC, not the absolute values of welfare. - only the implicit allocation of CZC (flow-based or ATC-based) is relevant for the calculation since the final allocation of CZC is based on co-optimization; any explicit allocation of CZC which may take place e.g. monthly or yearly only affects and determines the upper limit of CZC that may be allocated via co-optimization.